timescale/docs/use-timescale/metrics-logging/index.md

 # Metrics and logging

-You can see metrics and logs for your Timescale services in the dashboard.
-You can also integrate with third-party logging services.
+You can see metrics and logs for your services in the Timescale console.

-*   View [service metrics][metrics] in the dashboard.
-*   View [service logs][logs] in the dashboard.
-*   Integrate with a [third-party logging service][integrations].

-[metrics]: /use-timescale/:currentVersion:/metrics-logging/service-metrics/
-[logs]: /use-timescale/:currentVersion:/metrics-logging/service-logs/
-[integrations]: /use-timescale/:currentVersion:/metrics-logging/integrations/